-When it comes to adding design features to our garments, the easiest and most functionable option are pockets.
+When it comes to adding design features to our garments, the easiest and most functional option is to sew on a pair of pockets!

-How many pieces in your wardrobe that you wear regularly, have pockets?
+How many garment types in your wardrobe that you wear regularly, have pockets?

 - Tee’s (though I guess the itty bitty patch things don’t really count?)